ActiveDataBio/CL_Create_Project/README.md

 Command line program that generates the files for an Adbio project repository
 ## Want to Contribute?
 We welcome contibutions to this repository.
-Please refer to the [Contibuting Guide](CONTRIBUTING.md).
+Please refer to the [Contributing Guide](CONTRIBUTING.md).
 ## Using this program
 ###Requirements
 * Java 8